theorlangur/ideapad5_14are05_energy_plasmoid/README.md

 ## Pre-requisites

-for the correct functioning the plasmoid requires a ideapad5\_14are05 energy management script that can be obtained [here](https://github.com/theorlangur/ideapad5_14are05_energy_mgmt)
+* for the correct functioning the plasmoid requires a ideapad5\_14are05 energy management script that can be obtained [here](https://github.com/theorlangur/ideapad5_14are05_energy_mgmt)
+* `extra-cmake-modules` package is required in order to be able to configure/install the plasmoid with cmake

 ## Install